hydrosolutions/taqsim/water-system-project-summary.md

 # Water System Simulation Project Summary

 ## Project Overview
-This Python package simulates and optimizes water flow in a network system.
-It uses NetworkX for graph representation and matplotlib for visualization.
+The project is a Python-based water system simulation that models the flow of water through various types of nodes (supply, storage, demand, sink, and hydroworks) connected by edges.
+The system supports time-step based simulations with the ability to handle variable time steps, typically set to monthly intervals.

 ## Key Components
-1. `WaterSystem` class: Manages the overall water system simulation.
+1. `WaterSystem` class: The main class that represents the entire water system.
+It manages the simulation, visualization, and data analysis.
 2. Node classes:
-   - `SupplyNode`: Represents water sources
+   - `SupplyNode`: Represents water sources with variable supply rates
-   - `StorageNode`: Represents reservoirs or storage facilities
+   - `StorageNode`: Represents reservoirs or storage facilities with a defined capacity
-   - `DemandNode`: Represents points of water consumption
+   - `DemandNode`: Represents points of water consumption with variable demand rates
    - `SinkNode`: Represents endpoints where water exits the system
-   - `HydroWorks`: Represents diversion or confluence points in the canal/river system
+   - `HydroWorks`: Represents points where water can be redistributed (combining diversion and confluence functionality)
-3. `Edge` class: Represents connections between nodes
+3. `Edge` class: Represents connections between nodes, with defined capacities.

 ## Key Features
 - Simulation of variable water flow over multiple time steps